Attenborough Arts Centre, East Midlands

 Next Door Dance and Leicester Tigers Rugby Union fans will be making a new film combining dance and rugby.

-After the event, NDD will create a film with Keith Allott from local production company Bad Shoes, showing the daily routine of a rugby fan listening to the commentary of a game on their earphones, as the action happens around them in the wider world.
+Next Door Dance are now creating a film with Keith Allott from local production company Bad Shoes, showing the daily routine of a rugby fan listening to the commentary of a game on their earphones, as the action happens around them in the wider world.

 Attenborough Arts Centre